 Details of practice

-Ailsa specialises in criminal work, professional discipline cases, inquests, licensing and regulatory law.
+Ailsa specialises in professional discipline cases, criminal work, inquests, and regulatory law.

-- Recent acquittals representing officers tried in the Crown Court for sexual allegations and allegations of unlawful force
+- Frequently represents police officers charged with criminal allegations with recent acquittals representing officers tried in the Crown Court for sexual allegations and allegations of unlawful force

 - Murder, serious violence, large scale conspiracies to import and supply drugs and subsequent confiscation hearings, high value robberies, rape cases and trials involving other sexual offences

 - Experienced in questioning young and vulnerable witnesses